PaulRBerg/hardhat-template/README.md

 > The `-s test` passes a seed to the local chain and makes it deterministic

-Make sure to set the mnemonic in your `.env` file to that of the instance running with Ganache.
+Make sure to set the mnemonic using `bunx hardhat vars set MNEMONIC` to that of the instance running with Ganache.

 ## License